 Red-rock buttes ablaze in the slanting light of late afternoon, majestic mountains tipped white from a fresh snowfall, pine forests clad in dark green needles—north-central Arizona is rich in natural beauty, a landscape of vast plateaus punctuated by steep ridges and canyons.
-North-central Arizona is also rich in artifacts from its earliest inhabitants—well-preserved cliff dwellings and
+North-central Arizona is also rich in artifacts from its earliest inhabitants—well-preserved cliff dwellings and petroglyphs

 Flagstaff, the hub of this part of Arizona, was historically a way station en route to Southern California via the railroads and then Route 66.
 Many of those who were "just passing through" stayed and built a community, revitalizing downtown with cafés, an activity-filled square, eclectic shops, and festivals.
 The town's large network of bike paths and parks abuts hundreds of miles of trails and forest roads, an irresistible lure for outdoors enthusiasts.
 Not surprisingly, the typical resident of Flagstaff is outdoorsy, young, and has a large, friendly dog in tow.

 Down in Sedona, the average age and income rises considerably.
 This was once a hidden hamlet used by Western filmmakers, but New Age enthusiasts flocked to the region in the 1980s, believing it was the center of spiritual powers.
 Well-off executives and retirees followed soon after.
-Sophisticated restaurants, upscale shops, luxe accommodations, and New Age entrepreneurs cater to both these populations, and to the thriving tourist trade.
+Sophisticated restaurants, upscale shops, luxe accommodations, and New Age entrepreneurs cater to both these populations and to the thriving tourist trade.

 Pioneers and miners are now part of north-central Arizona's past, but the wild and woolly days of the Old West aren’t forgotten.
 The preserved fort at Camp Verde recalls frontier life, and the decrepit facades of the funky former mining town of Jerome have an infectious charm.
-The jumble of saloons and Victorian houses in temperate Prescott attest to the attempt to bring "civilization" to Arizona's territorial capital.
+The jumble of saloons and Victorian houses in temperate Prescott attests to the attempt to bring "civilization" to Arizona's territorial capital.

 It's wise, especially if you're an outdoors enthusiast, to start in the relatively lowland areas of Prescott and the Verde Valley, climbing gradually to Sedona and Flagstaff—it can take several days to grow accustomed to the high elevation in Flagstaff.